|

 "The ZEROWET SPLASHIELD is a well-designed, easy-to-use, inexpensive product that should minimize risk of bloody spray splashing on healthcare workers, and needlestick injuries.
 It's a great product that should be used in every emergency department."

-Gabor Kelen, MD, FACEP, FRCP(C),
+Gabor Kelen, MD, FACEP, FRCP(C)

-Chairman, Department of Emergency Medicine, Johns Hopkins University,
+Chairman, Department of Emergency Medicine, Johns Hopkins University, Baltimore MD

 Chairman, National ACEP AIDS Task Force

-Author of over thirty-five original articles, and eight textbook chapters regarding emergency physician risk of exposure to HIV and other blood-borne pathogens.
+Author of over thirty-five original articles, and eight textbook chapters regarding emergency physician risk of exposure to HIV and other bloodborne pathogens

 "As an emergency department director, I am constantly deluged with advertisements for products and services.
 Not many of them meet my needs, let alone serve a useful purpose.
 The ideal product is one that is easy to use, effective, and inexpensive.
 The ZEROWET SPLASHIELD is just that."